gabsolutely/esp32-projects/README.md

 ## Project #4: Motion Sensor Bluetooth
 -**Code:** [Project4-MotionSensorBT.ino](./Project4-MotionSensorBT.ino)
--**Description:** A motion sensor system connected via Bluetooth where you can get messages of motion started/ended, with arm and disarm function in both via Bluetooth and a button.
+-**Description:** A motion sensor system connected via Bluetooth where you can get messages of motion started/ended, with arm and disarm function in both via bluetooth and a button.

 ---------